Great Glen Way from Ft. William to Inverness

 Having set off from Fort William rested, but with warmer clothing on than I had on in Manchester, I followed the Great Glen Way signage along the towpath and up the famous Neptune’s Staircase.
 A series of locks and the longest in Britain.

 I only had a short day of around 30 miles to cover before reaching the Youth Hostel in Laggan.
 Along the way, I saw a Royal Marines Commando unit on a tough training run, several roaming deer and great views of Ben Nevis when I stopped for photos.

 On the towpath to Loch Ness...

-The next day was a longer ride and I followed the towpath for much of the route until Fort Augustus.
+The next day was a long ride and I followed the towpath for much of the route until Fort Augustus.
 There are several canal side renewal projects going on at the moment including the conversion of an old railway line to a cycle path and a more compacted surface being laid on the towpath.
-I decided to leave the canal at Loch Ness to tackle some of the higher climbs on the southern side of loch.
+I decided to leave the canal at Loch Ness to tackle some of the higher climbs on the southern side of the loch.

 The advantage of following NCN 78 was that the old military roads are long and straight with great views of the dramatic loch in various places.
 You also need a suspension mountain bike really to cover some sections of the Great Glen Way too.
 I did not see the Loch Ness monster either, however unknown to me at the time, my selfie had a strange three humped shape in the background?!

 I arrived in the ‘Capital of the Highlands’ Inverness in the early afternoon and was immediately impressed with the city.
 There was a nice atmosphere about the place with a dominant castle, a river that runs through the centre and great views of the mountain ranges to the north.